kimwalisch/primesieve/README.md

   -q, --quiet         Quiet mode, prints less output.
   -s, --size=SIZE     Set the sieve size in KiB, SIZE <= 4096.
-                      By default primesieve uses a sieve size that matches your CPU's L1 cache size (per core) or that is slightly smaller than the L2 cache size.
+                      By default primesieve uses a sieve size that matches your CPU's L1 cache size (per core) or is slightly smaller than your CPU's L2 cache size.
       --test          Run various sieving tests.
   -t, --threads=NUM   Set the number of threads, NUM <= CPU cores.
                       Default setting: use all available CPU cores.